 At Gaughf Dermatology, we believe that early diagnosis and rapid treatment are the keys to effective management of skin cancers.

 We highly recommend every patient schedule an appointment for a complete body skin examination yearly.
-Develop a regular routine to inspect your body for any skin changes.
+You should develop a regular routine to inspect your body for any skin changes.

 People who spend a lot of time outside, have used tanning beds, or have received multiple sunburns before age 18 are at increased risk for skin cancer as well as people with fair skin, hair, and eyes and those who sunburn easily.
 Skin cancer may also be hereditary.
 If a growth, mole, sore, or skin discoloration appears suddenly or begins to change, you should schedule an appointment.
 Early detection is the key.
 Dr. Gaughf and her physician assistants are experts in the identification and treatment of skin cancers.